Frances de la Tour

-Frances J. de Lautour (born 30 July 1944), better known as Frances de la Tour, is an English actress.
-She is known for her role as Miss Ruth Jones in the television sitcom Rising Damp from 1974 until 1978.
-She is a Tony Award winner and three-time Olivier Award winner.
+Frances J. de Lautour (born 30 July 1944), better known as Frances de la Tour, is a British actress.
+A Tony Award winner and three-time Olivier Award winner, she is also known for her roles in the television sitcom Rising Damp and in Harry Potter and the Goblet of Fire.

 She performed as Mrs. Lintott in the play The History Boys in London and on Broadway, winning the 2006 Tony Award for Best Featured Actress in a Play.
 She reprised the role in the 2006 film.
 Her other film roles include Madame Olympe Maxime in Harry Potter and the Goblet of Fire (2005).
-Television roles include Emma Porlock in the Dennis Potter serial Cold Lazarus (1996), headmistress Margaret Baron in BBC sitcom Big School and Violet Crosby in the sitcom Vicious.
+Television roles include Emma Porlock in the Dennis Potter serial Cold Lazarus (1996), Maud in the miniseries Flickers, headmistress Margaret Baron in BBC sitcom Big School and Violet Crosby in the sitcom Vicious.

 Early life and family

 De la Tour was born on 30 July 1944 in Bovingdon, Hertfordshire, to Moyra (née Fessas) and Charles de la Tour (1909–1982).
-The name was also spelled De Lautour, and it was in this form that her birth was registered in Hemel Hempstead, Hertfordshire, in the third quarter of 1944.
-She has French, Greek, and Irish ancestry.
+The name was also spelled de Lautour, and it was in this form that her birth was registered in the third quarter of 1944.
+She has English, French, Greek, and Irish ancestry.
 She was educated at London's Lycée Français and the Drama Centre London.

-She is the sister of actor and screenwriter Andy de la Tour, and was briefly married to playwright Tom Kempinski.
-She has a son and a daughter.